Waheed-Gulzar/ISE/README.md

 during requirements engineering.
 ![grey zone](https://user-images.githubusercontent.com/124068732/230628316-d2d826f8-7ee9-4158-92b2-8e3e48c58a72.PNG)

-the grey zone between the system and system context must be resolved. while it is not complusory to resolve the grey zone between system context and irrelevant envirnoments.
+the grey zone between the system and system context must be resolved before the designing. while it is not complusory to resolve the grey zone between system context and irrelevant envirnoments.

 ## Documenting the System Context
 there are two ways of modeling the system context